 The business advantages of mitigating harassment and fostering diversity are many.
-Critically, employers' ability to cultivate a workplace free of harassment and discrimination is crucial to bringing LGBTQ+ people into the workplace and to reducing turnover.
+Critically, employers' ability to cultivate a workplace free of harassment and other forms of discrimination is crucial to bringing LGBTQ+ people into the workplace and to reducing turnover.
 Workers are more willing to enter and stay in the workforce when they do not fear discrimination and harassment at every corner.
 And surveys show that people want to work for employers who prioritize diversity and inclusion in the workplace-it is a "business-critical investment" for employers.
-Moreover, the importance of reducing employee turnover and promoting employee retention can scarcely be overstated.
-Businesses today-particularly small businesses-are grappling with persistent worker shortages.
-Incentivizing worker retention is therefore a critical goal for all businesses.
-And when employers are able to retain
+Moreover, the importance of reducing employee turnover and jobs in response to harassment, and removing themselves from the workforce altogether.
+See id.

-&lt;sup>19 Benevity Impact Labs, The State of Workplace DEI: How DEI Commitments Impact the Employee Experience 3 (2023), https://tinyurl.com/rpywhdrh (finding that "95% of employees now weigh a prospective employer's DEI efforts when choosing between job offers with similar salary and benefits" and that "78% . . . would not consider working for a company that fails to commit significant resources to prioritizing DEI initiatives").
+&lt;sup>19 Benevity Impact Labs, The State of Workplace DEI: How DEI Commitments Impact the Employee Experience 3 (2023), https://tinyurl.com/rpywhdrh (finding that "95% of employees now weigh a prospective employer's DEI efforts when choosing between job offers with similar salary and benefits" and that "78% . . . would not promoting employee retention can scarcely be overstated.
+Businesses today- particularly small businesses-are grappling with persistent worker shortages.
+20 Incentivizing worker retention is therefore a critical goal for all businesses.
+And when employers are able to retain their existing employees, it saves employers money on recruiting and training new employees.
+21 Amici believe that the Guidance will serve that aim, promoting employee retention, reducing absenteeism, and solidifying strong equity values in jobseekers pursuing healthy workplace cultures.
+22 consider working for a company that fails to commit significant resources to prioritizing DEI initiatives").